krzemienski/awesome-from-stars/README.md

 * [NVIDIA/proxyfs](https://github.com/NVIDIA/proxyfs): None
 * [facebook/proxygen](https://github.com/facebook/proxygen): A collection of C++ HTTP libraries including an easy to use HTTP server.
 * [ProxymanApp/Proxyman](https://github.com/ProxymanApp/Proxyman): The best-in-class HTTP Debugger for macOS.
 Capture HTTP/HTTPS from macOS, iOS, Android with a few clicks ✅
+* [heyhuynhgiabuu/proxypal](https://github.com/heyhuynhgiabuu/proxypal): A desktop app that lets you use your AI subscriptions (Claude, ChatGPT, Gemini, GitHub Copilot) with any coding tool.
+Wraps CLIProxyAPI with a clean UI for managing connections and tracking usage.
 * [unprofession-al/proxyproxy](https://github.com/unprofession-al/proxyproxy): A proxy that handles your corporate proxies for you
 * [HHK1/PryntTrimmerView](https://github.com/HHK1/PryntTrimmerView): A set of tools to trim, crop and select frames inside a video
 * [Jahaja/psdash](https://github.com/Jahaja/psdash): A linux system information web dashboard using psutils and flask